WaCoDiS/product-listener/README.md

 **[WaCoDiS Core Engine](https://github.com/WaCoDiS/core-engine)** repository.

 ## Overview
-The **WaCoDiS Job Status Listerner** subscribes to messages about finished processing jobs (published by the WaCoDiS Core Engine via the system's message broker).
+The **WaCoDiS Job Status Listener** subscribes to messages about finished processing jobs (published by the WaCoDiS Core Engine via the system's message broker).
 The Product Listener request the generated results (EO-Products) from the processing environment and ingests the received data into a configured data backend.
 Finally the Product Listener compiles metadata for the ingested data ([WacodisProductDataEnvelope](https://github.com/WaCoDiS/apis-and-workflows/blob/master/openapi/src/main/definitions/wacodis-schemas.yml)) and publishes this metadata via the systems message broker.
 ### Modules
 The WaCoDiS Product Listener is a stand-alone Spring Boot application comprisiung only a single module.
 ### Utilized Technologies